spirit-code/spirit/README.md

 The following lists all *external* dependencies which are not included:

 ### Core
-* gcc >= 4.8.1 (C++11 stdlib)
+* gcc >= 4.8.1 (C++11 stdlib) or any modern compiler
-* cmake >= 2.8.12
+* CMake >= 2.8.12

 This is pretty much a standalone library and should be easy to implement into existing projects in which CMake is already used.

-### GL
+### VFRendering
 * OpenGL Drivers >= 3.3
+* CMake >= 3.5

 Necessary OpenGL drivers *should* be available through the regular drivers for any remotely modern graphics card.

 ### UI-QT
 * QT >= 5.7

 Building and installing QT manually can be a big pain, but usually their installers or packages should work fine.
-Unfortunately, at time of writing, Ubuntu has only QT5.5 in it's package repository.
+This UI needs at least version 5.7 due to the usage of the **QTCharts** library.

 **Note** that you must install QTCharts (it may be deactivated by default).